 Purpose: These drills should be performed over 20-30 meters prior to your workout as a dynamic warm-up tool and to improve running efficiency and form.

-- Heel-toe Walk: Exaggerating the transition between stepping pushing off your toe, constricting your calf.
-Focus on the toe off.
+Heel-toe Walk: Exaggerating the transition between stepping pushing off your toe.

-- Heel-toe Skip: Same movement but add in a skipping motion which makes the move more explosive.
+Heel-toe Skip: Add in a skipping motion = explosive.

-- Walking High Knee: Focus on knee drive - pulling the kneecap towards the chin.
+Walking High Knee Pull: Focus on knee drive - pulling the kneecap towards the chin.

-- Butt Flicks: Drive the heel straight to your butt, driving the leg straight up and down
+Butt Kicks: Drive the heel straight to your butt, driving the leg straight up and down

-- Side-to-Side: Up and back facing the same direction.
-Shuffling the legs side to side improving hip flexibility, swinging the arms.
+Side-to-Side: Up and back facing the same direction.
+Improving hip flexibility.

-- Karaoke (or over-unders): Similar to side-to-side but instead moving the trail leg over and under the lead leg, swinging your hips/arms
+Karaoke (or over-unders): Moving the trail leg over and under the lead leg, swinging your hips/arms.

 Foot Drills (POST-WORKOUT)